 Place the extruder in the notch of the hub and slowly push the extruder into position from above until it is fully seated and firmly fixed in the hub.

-The accessories also include a short Teflon tube, which you place in the holder at the back of the extruder.
+he accessories also include a short PTFE tube, which you place in the holder at the back of the extruder.